jonlpersson/ed-latimore/site/_posts/2023-01-18-how-to-mature-as-a-man.md

 * Become a proactive problem-solver
 * Own everything in your life and environment, starting with yourself
 * Give your parents grace and accept their shortcomings
-* Don't lie to yourself about addiction
+* Don’t lie to yourself about addiction
 * Control your sexual urges before they control you
 * Detach your sense of self-worth from other people liking you
 * Learn to make money work for you